benetkiewicz/blog/_drafts/object-initializer-codefix-using-roslyn-tracknodes.md

 `ProcessFoo(new Foo { F = null });`

-With the above assumptions, analyzer code is clean and simple:
+With the above assumptions, analyzer code is clean and simple.
+I register for `LocalDeclarationStatement` type of nodes, check if there's only one object initializer per declaration and report diagnostic:

 {% highlight C# %}
 public override void Initialize(AnalysisContext context)